August 23, 2014

 Our service was quick (I think it helps to have a rambunctious three-year-old to get the food made quickly) and we cleaned our plates.
 That’s really the best one can hope for at a diner, right?
 Right.

 On the way out I asked for a root beer float to go.
 Of course that’s a stupid item to take to-go, but I did it anyway.
 But I’m glad I did, as it was delicious and true to 1950’s float specifications.

 I’m also glad I got it because of this picture:

 My wife hates this picture of course, but I love it.
-So while you can all be glad you’re not married to a guy who puts pictures of you that you hate on a mildly popular website, let me tell you why:
+So while you can all be glad you’re not married to a guy who puts pictures of you that you hate on a lightly perused website, let me tell you why:

 Because here she is, exhausted as all get out, annoyed with the aforementioned rambunctious three-year-old, just wanting to get home – still 40 minutes away mind you – with no make-up, no wardrobe, and no care taken for her hair.
 Yet, to me, still the most beautiful woman in the world.
 I sometimes prefer these candid no make-up pictures of her.
 This is the woman I wake up with every day, and I love every inch of her as-is.